 If anyone knows their stuff about wine, it’s Fuensanta, owner of Petra Vinos.
-Her decades of experience in the wine industry mean that she knows each label in the shop like the back of her hand.
-The shop itself is a multicultural, multifunctional space based entirely around wine.
+Her decades of experience in the wine industry mean that she knows each label in the shop like the back of her hand, and the shop itself is a multicultural, multifunctional space based entirely around wine.
 The unique tastings here tend to focus on one international winemaking region (such as Chile or France), or local Spanish bodegas.
-It’s one of our favorite wine tastings in Granada due to the sheer variety of wines and creative themes.
+It’s one of the top wine tastings in Granada due to the sheer variety of wines and creative themes.

 Address: Calle Tendillas de Santa Paula, 2

-La Cata con Botas is home to a wonderful selection of wines from all over the world.
-However, they truly shine when it comes to wines produced in the Granada region.
-These special wine tastings in Granada usually focus on smaller, local bodegas from the Granada area.
+La Cata con Botas is home to a wonderful selection of wines from all over the world, but they truly shine when it comes to wines produced in the Granada region.
+These special wine tastings in Granada usually focus on smaller, local bodegas from the local area.
 They also host other events, such as olive oil tastings, to help you brush up on your gastronomic knowledge.

 Address: Calle Paz, 4

 Contreras Selectos isn’t just home to some of the best wine tastings in Granada.
 With a wonderful selection of local deli products such as cured meats and cheeses as well, they offer all kinds of fabulous tastings.
 Their beautiful new tasting space makes for the perfect place to try some of Granada’s best wines.
 If you like what you try, be sure to purchase a bottle to take home—their prices are very fair considering the high quality of the products.